everstake/staking-sdk-js/README.md

-#Staking SDK
+# Staking SDK

-*A simple library to add everstake functionality to your wallet.*
+*A simple library to add Everstake support to your wallet.*

 ## Features

-- Simple API and integration in any web wallet
+- Simple API and integration for any web wallet

+## Example

+See sample usage in `example` directory.

 ## Installation

-### Import in your project
+### Import library into your project

 ES6 and newer